anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The advantages and disadvantages of the two modes are presented in {{jp-comparison}}.

-A Join Proxy MUST implement both.
-A Registrar MUST implement the stateful mode and SHOULD implement the Stateless mode.
+A Join Proxy MAY implement only one of the modes, or MAY implement both.
+A cBRSKI Registrar by design necessarily implements the stateful mode, and it SHOULD implement support for Join Proxies operating in the stateless mode.

+If a Join Proxy capable node implements both modes, then it MUST use only the mode that is configured (by a method or profile outside the scope of this document).
+If the mode is not configured, the device MUST NOT operate as a Join Proxy until the mode is configured.

 For a Join Proxy to be operational, the node on which it is running has to be able to talk to a Registrar (exchange UDP messages with it).
-This can happen fully automatically by the Join Proxy node first enrolling itself as a Pledge, and then learning the IP address, the UDP port and the mode(s) (Stateful and/or Stateless) of the Registrar, through a discovery mechanism such as those described in Section 6.
+Establishing this connectivity can happen fully automatically if the Join Proxy node first enrolls itself as a Pledge, and then discovers the Registrar IP address/port and its desired mode of operation (stateful or stateless), through a discovery mechanism (see {{discovery}}).
 Other methods, such as provisioning the Join Proxy are out of scope for this document but equally feasible.

-Once the Join Proxy is operational, its mode is determined by the mode of the Registrar.
-If the Registrar offers both Stateful and Stateless mode, the Join Proxy MUST use the stateless mode.

 Independent of the mode of the Join Proxy, the Pledge first discovers (see {{discovery-by-pledge}}) and selects the most appropriate Join Proxy.
-From the discovery, the Pledge learns the Join Proxy's link-local IP address and UDP join-port.
+From the discovery result, the Pledge learns a Join Proxy's link-local IP address and UDP join-port.
-Details of this discovery are defined by the onboarding protocol.
+Details of this discovery are defined by the onboarding protocol and are not in scope of this document.
 For cBRSKI, this is defined in {{Section 10 of cBRSKI}}.

 ## Notation {#ip-port-notation}